ThanhHung2112/Flutter_GPT/README.md

 | 08.08.23       | Audio file & chunking document |Upload audio file to firebase, Chunking down the documents for processing and code optimization.|
 | 10.08.23 | Chunking document | Optimal summarize document and fix minor bugs |

+## Features

+- A mobile app with a beautiful interface, user-friendly.
+- Chatbot: Enjoy dynamic conversations with AI bot, enable voice and message chat.
+- Summarize: Upload and Ask anything about the documentation
+- Support for pdf and docx file.

 ## USER INTERFACE

 https://github.com/ThanhHung2112/Flutter_GPT/assets/73764342/483447f7-a623-4b34-9c24-c71f8feac0f4